-A non-AP STA that is associating with any AP in an ESS or that is using PASN with any AP in an ESS, when Device ID is active for both the non-AP STA and the AP and the non-AP STA has not previously associated or using PASN with any AP in the ESS, shall not send a device ID in the non-AP STA Identity frame.
-Similarly,if the non-AP STA is associating with any AP in an ESS or is using PASN with any AP in an ESS, when Device ID is active for both the non-AP STA and the AP but the non-AP STA no longer has a device ID for that ESS for implementation-specific reasons (for example, configuration changes have lost the device ID, or sufficient time has passed since the last association to the ESS so that the device ID has been deleted), then the non-AP STA shall not send a device ID in the non-AP STA Identity frame.CID 247
+A non-AP STA that is associating with any AP in an ESS or that is using PASN with any AP in an ESS, when Device ID is active for both the non-AP STA and the AP and the non-AP STA has not previously associated or using PASN with any AP in the ESS, shall not send a device ID.

+For non-MLO,a non-AP STA that has not previously associated with any AP or used PASN with any AP and does not have a saved device ID for the ESS shall not send a frame with device ID.Similarly,if the non-AP STA is associating with any AP in an ESS or is using PASN with any AP in an ESS, when Device ID is active for both the non-AP STA and the AP but the non-AP STA no longer has a device ID for that ESS for implementation-specific reasons A non-AP STA that is associating with an AP or that is using PASN with an AP shall not send a frame with device ID if it no longer has a device ID for that ESS for implementation-specific reasons(for example, configuration changes have lost the device ID, or sufficient time has passed since the last association to the ESS so that the device ID has been deleted), then the non-AP STA shall not send a frame with device ID..

+For MLO, a STA affiliated with a non-AP MLD that has not previously associated with any AP MLD, and does not have a saved device ID for the ESS shall not send a frame with device ID.
+A STA affiliated with a non-AP MLD is associating with an AP MLD in an ESS shall not send a frame with device ID if it no longer has a device ID for that ESS for implementation-specific reasons (for example, configuration changes have lost the device ID, or sufficient time has passed since the last association to the ESS so that the device ID has been deleted).

+CID 247

-A non-AP STA that is associating or using PASN with any AP in an ESS with Device ID active for both the non-AP STA and the AP and the non-AP STA has a saved device ID for the ESS shall send the most recently received device ID for that ESS in the non-AP STA Identity frame.
+A non-AP STA that is associating or using PASN with any AP in an ESS with dot11DeviceIDActivated equal to true for both the non-AP STA and the AP and the non-AP STA has a saved device ID for the ESS shall send the most recently received device ID for that ESS in the frame(s) with device ID.

+A non-AP STA or a STA affiliated with a non-AP MLD shall use the most recently received device ID for the ESS in the Device ID element or Device ID KDE sent to any AP or the AP affiliated with an AP MLD in the ESS.

-When an AP with Device ID active receives a non-AP STA Identity frame from a non-AP STA with Device ID active and the received device ID is recognized, the AP shall perform one of the following actions:
+When an AP or an AP affiliated with an AP MLD with dot11DeviceIDActivated equal to true receives a frame with device ID from a non-AP STA or a STA affiliated with a non-AP MLD with dot11DeviceIDActivated equal to true and the received device ID is recognized, the AP or the AP affiliated with an AP MLD shall perform one of the following actions:

 (CID177)

-1) Send a zero-length device ID (indicating the current device ID is maintained) and set Identifier

-Status to “Recognized” in the appropriate AP Identity frame.
+1) Do not include Device ID field(indicating the current device ID is maintained) and set Device ID Status field of Device ID KDE or Device ID element to 0 to indicate that AP or AP MLD recognizes the non-AP STA or the non-AP MLD in the appropriate frame.